ikyriak/ConsistentApiResponseErrors/README.md

 #### Step 1: Create Fluent-Validators for All Request DTOs

 Let’s assume that we have the following request DTO (WeatherForecastRequest) with three properties: Date, Temperature in Celsius and a Summary.
 We can create a FluentValidator (e.g. WeatherForecastRequestValidator) in which we will add validators for the properties of the WeatherForecastRequest DTO class.
-For more information about fluent validators’ creation, you can visit the project's [website](https://docs.fluentvalidation.net/en/latest/start.html#creating-your-first-validator).
+For more information about fluent validator creation, you can visit the project's [website](https://docs.fluentvalidation.net/en/latest/start.html#creating-your-first-validator).

 ``` c#
 public class WeatherForecastRequest